mc-cip/spec/format_spec.md

 ### `summary` (optional)

 A short, one sentence summary of the Project.
-Any form of rich text such as HTML SHOULD NOT be used.
+Any form of rich text such as HTML CANNOT be used.

 ---